STEM Teacher Education Bursaries

-Bursaries will be available to career changers wishing to undertake a one year PGDE Initial Teacher Education (ITE) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.
-For applications to start a PGDE ITE course in August 2018 the eligible subjects will be Maths, Computing Science, Technical Education and Physics.
+- Bursaries will be available to career changers wishing to undertake a one year Postgraduate Diploma in Education (PGDE) Initial Teacher Education (ITE) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.
+For applications to start a PGDE ITE course in August 2019 the eligible subjects will be: Maths, Computing Science, Technical Education, Physics, Chemistry and Home Economics.

-The level of bursary will be Â£20,000 per student.
-The bursary is an incentive to ease the transition from giving up paid employment to undertake initial teacher education and will be over and above any normal student support provided by SAAS, as long as students meet the SAAS eligibility criteria.
+- The level of bursary will be Â£20,000 per student.
+The bursary is an incentive to ease the financial transition for career changers to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.
 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

-Applicants will be expected to have an offer of a place on a PGDE ITE programme at a Scottish university before applying.
+- Applicants will be expected to have accepted an offer of a place on a PGDE ITE programme at a Scottish university before applying.

-Further information is available on residency eligibility is available on the SAAS website.
+- Further information on residency eligibility is available on the SAAS website.

-Those already in receipt of any other subsidised ITE provision where salaries or allowances are already in place will not be eligible.
-Examples of such programmes include salaried Distance learning/Learn to teach programmes, Supported Induction route at Dundee, accelerated PGDE with masters at Strathclyde and PGDE Internships at Aberdeen university.
+- Those already in receipt of any other subsidised ITE provision where salaries or allowances are already in place will not be eligible.
+Examples of such programmes include salaried distance learning/learn to teach programmes, Supported Induction Route at Dundee, and PGDE Internships at Aberdeen University.

 - Applications will open on 25 February 2019.
 Applications should be made direct to the STEM Bursary Scotland website stembursaryscotland.co.ukÂ which will go live on that date.